CivAIgentics/Jett/JACKY_3_ANAM_ONLY_GUIDE.md

-# Jacky 3.0 - ANAM-Only Integration Guide
+# Jett - ANAM-Only Integration Guide

 ## Overview

-Jacky 3.0 is the City of Midland's AI Assistant, now powered **exclusively by ANAM AI**.
+Jett is the City of Odessa's AI Assistant, now powered **exclusively by ANAM AI**.
 This version removes the ElevenLabs integration and uses ANAM's built-in conversational AI capabilities for both the visual avatar and intelligent conversation.

-## Key Changes from Jacky 2.0
+## Key Changes from Jett

 ### ✅ What's New
 - **ANAM-Only Architecture**: Single platform for both avatar and conversation